I can already hear marketers everywhere rejoicing. Here are the deets about who has access, what you get, and why it's useful to us marketing folk.

 What Do You Get?

-As you can see from the screenshot above, you can choose from two options: Timeline activity, or Followers.
-Let's see what happens when I click Timeline activity for my personal Twitter account.
+You can choose from three options: Timeline activity, Followers, or Twitter Cards.
+Let's see what happens when I click Timeline activity for HubSpot's account.

 Why Twitter Analytics Are Helpful

 Because when are free analytics not helpful?
 Being able to analyze the performance of your tweets can provide a wealth of knowledge and insight into the effectiveness of your Twitter strategy.

 By exporting your data, you can sort and analyze which tweets are your best performers.
 Which means if you were trying to expand your reach on Twitter, there are probably some lessons you could learn from those most retweeted tweets.
 What should you replicate?
 What didn't work?
 Or, if you wanted to increase the engagement of your tweets, you could analyze which tweets generated the most replies and extract some insight from the content of those tweets.
 More data leads to better insights, which leads to smarter, more effective marketing.

 Not sure where to start?
 Think about the following as you analyze the performance of your tweets:

 How does timing (both time of day and day of the week) influence the performance of your tweets?
 Do certain times naturally lead to more impressions?